bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 Prior to enable the Google Assistant, run "googlesample-assistant-pushtotalk" to make sure that you already installed Google Assistant SDK to your environment and generated your google OAuth2 credential file inside the appdir.
-If there's a problem, see the website below and follow the instruction.
+If there's any problem, see the website below and follow the instruction.

     https://developers.google.com/assistant/sdk/guides/service/python/